Nickel Plate Road

 NKP No.57 Backing Toward Train

 Above we see No. 757 preparing to couple to her eastbound freight.
-This engine survives at the Railroad Museum of Pennsylvania.
+Long displayed at the Railroad Museum of Pennsylvania, the locomotive has been acquired by the Mad River & NKP Railroad Museum at Bellevue, Ohio for cosmetic restoration.
 The Nickel Plate 2-8-4s were a high-speed freight locomotive with which the railroad successfully competed with parallel lines of the much larger New York Central between Buffalo, Chicago and St. Louis.
 In anticipation of the mass-production technology that would characterize the diesel era, several other railroads purchased 2-8-4s of almost identical dimensions in the years before and after World War II — the Wheeling & Lake Erie; the Pere Marquette; the Richmond, Fredericksburg & Potomac; the Virginian; and above all the Chesapeake & Ohio which called them Kanawhas after the West Virginia river.
 Differing slightly in specifications and cosmetic details, these locomotives were all based on the design for the Nickel Plate's original order delivered by the American Locomotive Company in 1934.
-Although it was Lima rather, than Alco, that constructed the majority of these Berkshires, the initial order was given to Alco as low bidder on a government-financed purchase through the Depression-era Public Works Administration.
+Although it was Lima rather, than ALCo, that constructed the majority of these Berkshires, the initial order was given to ALCo as low bidder on a government-financed purchase through the Depression-era Public Works Administration.
 (Thanks to Peter K. Shepherd, Publications Director for the Nickel Plate Road Historical & Technical Society, for that information.)

-Above, S-2 Berkshire 744 rests on the ready track with No. 766 awaiting their joint assignment.
-Frequently these Nickel Plate Berkshires were double-headed, as in the transparency below of Nos.
-744 and 766 departing Calumet Yard with an eastbound freight.
-Because the first railroads to own locomotives of this design were controlled by the Van Sweringen brothers, they are often called the "Van Sweringen Berkshires."
+Above, S-2 Berkshires 744 and 766 rest on the ready track awaiting their joint assignment.
+Frequently these Nickel Plate Berkshires were double-headed, perhaps more to position a locomotive at another terminal than because the train required more power.
+In the photo below by my brother, David Leonard, we see Nos.
+744 and 766 departing Calumet Yard with an eastbound freight; the following transparency with the going-away shot is mine.
+Because the first railroads to own locomotives of this design were controlled by the Van Sweringen brothers, and the design came from their Advisory Mechanical Committee, they are often called the "Van Sweringen" or "AMC" Berkshires.

 NKP No. 744 and No. 766 Double-Heading